AlexandrosKyriakakis/DataBase/README.md

 ## Instalation

 1. At first, initialize a mysql database at either a [localhost](https://dev.mysql.com/doc/mysql-getting-started/en/) or a [server](https://aws.amazon.com/rds/)
-2. Then, run the folowing command in the terminal in order to connect in mysql host:
+2. Then, run the folowing command in terminal, using your credentials in order to connect in mysql host:
 ```bash
 	  mysql -h "server-name" -u "your_username" -p "your_password"
 ```